 - 1. One or more physical drives are selected and associated as an array. - 2.
 One or more arrays are associated and given a RAID level.
-This process creates a virtual drive and provides an option to initialize the virtual drive. - 3.
+This process creates a virtual drive and provides an option to initialize the virtual drive.
+Virtual drives can be given the following RAID levels: - 3.
 The RAID firmware presents the virtual drive to the operating system.